John Erskine, Earl of Mar (1558–1634): Union of the Crowns

 In 1603 Elizabeth I died and James VI became king of England, the event known as the Union of the Crowns which Mar had hoped for.
 James travelled to England.
 Mar remained at Stirling Castle with Prince Henry.
 While Mar was away from Stirling on business connected with death of his mother, on 7 May 1603 Anne of Denmark came to take away Prince Henry.
 The Countess, his wife Marie Stewart, and his son Lord Erskine refused to allow this.
 Anne of Denmark had a miscarriage at the castle.
 According to the lawyer Thomas Hamilton, she told Lady Paisley and her physician Martin Schöner that she had taken "balm water".
 There were suggestions that this miscarriage or abortion was self-induced, perhaps by use of the "balm water".

 While Anne of Denmark was recovering, Mar returned to Stirling and made his apology for the events to members of the Scottish Privy Council who had assembled at the castle.
 He told them he had heard of a plot to take Prince Henry away from the castle during his absence.
+A letter from Mar to Cecil on 20 May expressed his hopes that the king thought his "young son and honest poor friends have done nothing but served him faithfully".

 The Earl of Montrose, Lord Chancellor of Scotland, made efforts to calm the controversy and help set Anne of Denmark on her way to England in June.
 One difficulty was a previous command of James that Mar should convey the Prince to England in the Queen's company.
 Anne refused to travel with Mar.
 He returned to the king at London before Anne started her journey.

 Mar had also alleged that he had heard of a plot to take Prince Henry from Stirling while he was absent in May.
 In a letter to Anne of Denmark, King James emphasised that Mar had not made counter-accusations against her suggesting the events at Stirling were part of a wider plot, a supposed "Spanish course".
 James wrote that Anne should share his confidence in Mar, and obey his instructions "whether ye were a king's or a cook's daughter".
 Mar apologised to Anne of Denmark on 5 July at Windsor Castle.
+King James reconciled Mar and his wife after their coronation, but French diplomats noted that her resentment over the affront at Stirling continued.

+The French ambassador the Marquis de Rosny identified Mar as an influential courtier, and gave him a hatbadge or enseigne in the form of a bouquet of flowers set with diamonds, rubies and other stones.
 Mar joined the English privy council.
 He was granted several manors in England, including Hundon and Chipley in Suffolk, for which he was given £15,000 in 1611 when they were sold to William, Lord Cavendish.